Jospiado/FrontendTDS/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+## Description

+This is the frontend application, designed to interact with a backend API built with Java Spring.
+The Angular application serves as the user interface, while the Spring API handles business logic and data management.
+You can find the API repository [here](https://github.com/Jospiado/api-java-spring).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The application will automatically reload if you change any of the source files.